SiliconLabs/bluetooth_mesh_stack_features/models/blob_transfer/README.md

   ![add_vendor_model_2](images/add_vendor_model_2.png)

-  - When everything is configured, build and flash the project
+  - When everything is configured, build and flash the project (to one or more devices)
-  - When the Server device goes online, it will instantly starts to advertise, and gets to be provisioned as soon as the Client notices it
+  - When the Server device goes online, it will instantly starts to advertise, and gets to be provisioned as soon as the Client notices it (this can take some time)

   ![server_log_1](images/server_log_1.png)
   ![client_log_2](images/client_log_2.png)

   - To fully demonstrate the BLOB Transfer, lets update some data into the Client device.
 For this, you may have to disconnect with the Terminal software, as it is blocking the Serial port used for the image upload.
 You may upload any image you like, but keep in mind that it is going to be transformed into a 128x128 monochrome image, so details will be lost.
-  - To upload the image, look up the serial port of the Client device and choose your image (or one of the two, in the script folder) and start the upload with ```python ./stream.py -p /dev/tty.usbmodem0004402253221 -i ./tree.png``` (this is a MacOS style naming, your serial port name might be different).
+  - To upload the image, look up the serial port of the Client device and choose your image (or one of the two, in the script folder) and start the upload with ```python ./stream.py -p /dev/tty.usbmodem0004402253221 -i ./tree.png``` (this is a macOS style naming, your serial port name might be different).
-  - When the image appears on the Client LCD, reconnect with the Terminal software (to see the progress) to the CLient and by pressing ```Button 0``` for at least 3 seconds, the stored image will be transferred to all connected Servers.
+  - When the image appears on the Client LCD, reconnect with the Terminal software (to see the progress) to the CLient and by pressing ```Button 0``` for approximately 3 seconds, the stored image will be transferred to all connected Servers.
   - Fun fact: You may stream short videos (hence the ffmpgeio library) via the serial port to the Client device with the ```./stream.py -v``` switch, but the transport is too slow, to do this via the Mesh network.

 ---